ch3mbot/pxt-Noise/README.md

 ```typescript
 let generator = new noise.PerlinNoise2D(0, noise.interpolate2DQuint);
 ```
-The default is cubic interpolation. quintic is slower but smoother, while linear is fast but jagged.
+The default interpolation function is cubic interpolation.
+Quintic is slower but smoother, while linear is fast but jagged.

 ## Use as Extension